Rick Mercer: Spokesperson and endorsements

 Mercer is co-chair, along with Belinda Stronach, in the Spread the Net campaign, partnered through UNICEF, which kicked off at Brock University on September 10, 2008.
 Spread the Net provides bed nets for $10 each to prevent the spread of malaria among children in Africa.

 In December 2004, Mercer appeared on the commercials advertising the One-Tonne Challenge for the Government of Canada.
 Mercer also appeared as a model in a national ad for men's clothing store, Harry Rosen, wearing a Canali suit.
 All of Mercer's fees for the campaign went to Casey House, a hospice in Toronto for people living with AIDS.
 Casey House was founded by June Callwood, who appeared as a celebrity guest on Monday Report.

 In September 2005, Mercer became the national spokesperson for the 2005 Walk For Life, a series of 132 fund-raising walks across Canada that raise money for people living with HIV and AIDS.
 The Walk for Life is a project of the Canadian AIDS Society.

 Mercer has narrated an animated science video on climate change for Science North in Sudbury.

 In November 2010, Mercer joined the It Gets Better campaign, a series of videos that aim to help gay and lesbian youth overcome bullying.

 Since 2011, Mercer has been honorary patron of Hope Air, a charity that provides free non-emergency medical flights for people in financial need.

 Personal life

 Mercer was born in St. John's, Newfoundland and raised in Middle Cove.
 His mother, Patricia Cook, is a nurse and his father, Kenneth Mercer, is an executive in the fisheries ministry.
 Growing up he attended Macdonald Drive Elementary and dropped out of Prince of Wales Collegiate in St. John's before completing his diploma requirements.
 He was a member of the Royal Canadian Sea Cadets during his teen years.

 Mercer's spouse since 1990 is television producer Gerald Lunz.
-Although the romantic relationship came first, Lunz is also Mercer's long-time partner in business, who discovered him, fostered his career, and was the executive producer of Rick Mercer Report.
 He regards his personal life as private and says little about it in public beyond acknowledging that he is gay; in a 2011 interview on CBC Radio One's The Current, he clarified that he tries "to live [his] life as an out gay man" but doesn't specifically mention his sexuality on Rick Mercer Report because it's just "not what the show is about".